 - Indicate if newly imported courses should be published or not.
 This can be useful if you want a chance to categorize or enhance imported courses before making them available to view.

 - Control how instructors are displayed on the course detail page.
-Instructors are imported into the Course Instructor taxonomy vocabulary.
+Instructors are imported into the Course Instructor Used primarily for categorizing content, a vocabulary defines a specific grouping of taxonomy terms.
+Some default vocabularies exist on all sites, but WDS can create custom vocabularies if needed.
+Synonymous with categories. .
 After importing them, you can add a website or associate them with a Person on your site.

 - Control how the various taxonomy vocabularies are displayed on the event detail page.